-- A. The name of the Association is: Victoria Park Centre for the Arts Inc. - B. The objects of the Association are: - (a) provide a venue for the display of cultural items and activities; - (b) provide a range of cultural events and activities; - (c) assist the professional development of artists in training in Victoria Park and surrounding suburbs; - (d) assist community arts groups in Victoria Park and surrounding suburbs; - (e) provide a cultural venue where local residents can meet; - (f) provide special events for children and where appropriate include them in general activities; - (g) maintain a high artistic standard in its exhibitions and foster new artistic expression; - (h) otherwise endeavour to be a public benevolent institution. - C. Any 10% of the financial members if the membership number is less than 100 or 10 for membership of 100 or more personally present (being members entitled to vote under these rules at a general meeting) will constitute a quorum for the conduct of business at a general meeting. - D. Any 50% plus one of board members (including office bearers) constitutes a quorum for the conduct of the business of a board meeting. - E. The association's financial year will be the period of 12 months commencing on 1 July and ending on 30 June of each year.
+The name of the Association is: Victoria Park Centre for the Arts Inc.

+The objects of the Association are:

+- (a) Provide a venue for the display of cultural items and activities; - (b) Provide a range of cultural events and activities; - (C) Assist the professional development of artists in training in Victoria Park and surrounding suburbs; - (d) Assist community arts groups in Victoria Park and surrounding suburbs; - (e) Provide a cultural venue where local residents can meet; - (f) Provide special events for children and where appropriate include them in general activities; - (g) Maintain a high artistic standard in its exhibitions and foster new artistic expression; - (h) To be a public benevolent institution.

+Any 10% of the financial members if the membership number is less than 100 or 10 for membership of 100 or more personally present (being members entitled to vote under these rules at a general meeting) will constitute a quorum for the conduct of business at a general meeting.

+Any 50% plus one of board members (including office bearers) constitutes a quorum for the conduct of the business of a board meeting.

+The Association's financial year will be the period of 12 months commencing on 1 July and ending on 30 June of each year.